Man, 24, accused of murdering sister

 He made no plea at Perth Sheriff Court and was remanded in custody.

-Miss Johnstone's body was discovered by the B8062 between Auchterarder and Dunning on 10 May.
+Ms Johnstone's body was discovered by the B8062 between Auchterarder and Dunning on 10 May.